NicolasMeseguer/nicolasmeseguer.github.io/README.md

 3. Create a new branch called `gh-pages`.
 4. Go to the settings of your repository and enable GitHub Pages.
 5. Select the `gh-pages` branch as the source.
-6. Consider giving this repository a star if you liked it 🤍.
+6. Consider giving this repository a star if you found it useful 🤍.

+Now you can access your very own portfolio at `https://yourusername.github.io` 🚀.

 ## Multi-Language